spatialdatasciencegroup/HMCT/index.md

 We are partnering with federal agencies to customize and deploy our tools in real-world disaster response and national water forecasting, including the US Geological Survey (USGS) hydrological remote sensing branch at Reston VA, NASA Ames, and the NOAA National Water Center.

 ## Software Codes
-- Hidden Markov Contour Tree: [C++ Codes in Github Code Repository](https://github.com/spatialdatasciencegroup/HMCT/)
+- Hidden Markov Contour Tree: [C++ Codes in Github Repository](https://github.com/spatialdatasciencegroup/HMCT/)
 - More interative tools are under development ...

 ## External Collaborators and Partners